fw-dev/msp_portal/README.md

 ## Frequently Asked Questions (FAQ)
 Q: Why are we creating MSP Portal?
-A: FileWave would like to improve the ability of managed service providers to sell their solutions to their end customers.
+A: FileWave would like to improve the ability of Managed Service Providers to manage multiple instances of FileWave Servers for their end customers.

 Q: Who can use it?
 A: The intent is to target Managed Service Providers, but there isn’t a technical limitation that enforces this.
 Anyone who needs to handle multiple FileWave instances can benefit from using the portal.